chriscowley/pelican-chriscowley/content/2013-03-25-writeable-tftp-server-on-centos.md

----
-layout: post
 title: "Writeable TFTP Server On CentOS"
 date: 2013-03-25 15:45
 comments: true
-categories:  linux
----
 Well this caught me out for an embarassingly long time.
-There are [loads](http://blog.penumbra.be/tag/tftp/) [of](http://www.question-defense.com/2008/11/13/linux-setup-tftp-server-on-centos) [examples](http://wiki.centos.org/EdHeron/PXESetup) of setting up a TFTP server on the web.
+There are [loads](https://blog.penumbra.be/tag/tftp/) [of](https://www.question-defense.com/2008/11/13/linux-setup-tftp-server-on-centos) [examples](https://wiki.centos.org/EdHeron/PXESetup) of setting up a TFTP server on the web.
 The vast majority of them assume that you are using them read-only for PXE booting.

 <!-- more -->